koox00/pytalog/README.md

 If you have vagrant installed just cd in the project directory and run vagrant up.

-If you don't have vagrant you have to manually install all the requirements listed in the requirements.txt
+If you don't have vagrant you have to manually run the `pg_config.sh`.

-e.g:

-    $ pip install --user Flask-SQLAlchemy or all at once

-    $ pip install -r requirements.txt
+To setup for development:

+    $ python setup.py develop

-Once installed you can run the following commands:
+Once setup you can run the following commands:

 create the db and all the tables